yashfulzele/DropOfHope/README.md

 - Admins can also see the reports and feedbacks sent by the users.
 ## Tools
 ### Frontend
-- Android Studio 3.6.3 (*latest*)
+- Android Studio 3.6.3 (*latest version - Feb 2020*)
 - Languages used:
     - Java
     - XML
 > Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
 ### Backend
 - Firebase Realtime Database *by Google*
+   - This database is maintained and secured by the google.
+   - This database contains all the registered users information.
+   - It also contains all the information related to reportings and feedbacks.
 - Firebase Storage
+   - A type of cloud storage.
+   - Cloud Storage for Firebase lets you upload and share user generated content, such as images and video, which allows you to build rich media content into your apps.
+Your data is stored in a Google Cloud Storage bucket, an exabyte scale object storage solution with high availability and global redundancy.
+Cloud Storage lets you securely upload these files directly from mobile devices and web browsers, handling spotty networks with ease.
+   - The Firebase Storage is used to store files such as image file(in my case).
 - Firebase Authentication
+   - Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
+It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.
 - Languages used:
     - Java
-> **Firebase** is the one kind of **NoSQL** databases The **Firebase** database is just a big JSON object where you can store whatever you want inside.
+> **Firebase** is one kind of **NoSQL** databases The **Firebase** database is just a big JSON object where you can store whatever you want inside.
 Unlike SQL there's no schema for the database, no tables, no columns, it's just a combination of key/value pairs.
 ## Advisory notes:
 > - This app is a sample application, not for deployment purposes.
 > - The application's **minimum API Level** is set to **24 (Android 7.0)**.